The Best Lizards for Handling: Species That Welcome Your Touch

 Chinese water dragons generally grow to around two to three feet in length, though most of this length is from their long, thin tails.

-Chinese water dragons are beautiful lizards that are a good size to be handled.
-They are slightly smaller than a green iguana, which makes them a good option if you have a limited amount of space to house them.
+They are beautiful lizards and a really good size to be handled.
+These long-tailed lizards are slightly smaller than a green iguana, which makes them a good option if you have a limited amount of space to house them.

 Temperament